 (e) has been absent, without leave and reasonable excuse, from 3 consecutive meetings of the board of which the member has had notice.

-[Clause 2 amended by No. 10 of 2001 s.
+[Clause 2 amended: No. 10 of 2001 s.
 220.]

 3. Leave of absence

 The board may grant leave of absence to a member on such terms and conditions as it thinks fit.